esmf-org/esmf-test-scripts/python_scripts/README.md

 ### Example: List all test combinations for a machine

-  - The `-m cheyenne` will instruct the script to look the config file `../config/cheyenne.yaml`.
+  - The `-m cheyenne` will instruct the script to look for the config file `../config/cheyenne.yaml`.
   - The `-r` should point to large scratch space to use for testing.
   - The `-l` or `--list` prints the *test matrix* - an enumerated list of test combos.